VyomVyas4765/Lumio/README.md

-🌱 Lumino
+🌱 Lumio

 Learning That Adapts to You

-Lumino is an adaptive learning platform built for students, educators, and institutions.
+Lumio is an adaptive learning platform built for students, educators, and institutions.
 It personalizes learning paths, focuses on mastery instead of completion, and provides real-time insights to improve learning outcomes.

-With Lumino:
+With Lumio:

 Students learn at their own pace